jernejjevsenak/dendroTools/cran-comments.md

 Dear CRAN

 This is regular update of the dendroTools R package.
-I have included additional options related to the aggregate function.
+I have included additional options related to the aggregate function, and additional option for the reference window position in the monthly_response()

 In previous versions, we agreed to disable vignette checking on some platforms.
 I believe it makes sense to keep it that way.